hasura/axiom/hasura/README.md

 Local docker-based configuration may be used to run demo profiles without cloud dependencies.
 This is demonstrated within the `telco` profile with a docker compose and database seeds in `.data/telco`.

+> [!TIP]
-All below commands should be executed from the root directory of this repository.
+> All below commands should be executed from the root directory of this repository.

 ### Step 1: Initial Setup
 Use the starter profile to get bootstrapped sooner with existing/common data sets.